Improving measurement error and representativeness in nonprobability surveys: Data analysis

-To understand the impact of IPW method on selection bias improvement at a more granular level, we calculate the absolute difference of estimates from benchmark values at $3$ subgroup levels of age for $12$ questions.
-We refer to the absolute difference of $\hat{\mu}_{CLW}^{O_3}$ (the IPW estimate from $O_3$) from the benchmark value as CLW bias.
-Similarly we get ABS bias from $\hat{\mu}_{ps}^{P_3}$ (from $P_3$).
-These values are plotted in Figure \ref{ABS_CLW}, where light blue bars are CLW bias and black bars are ABS bias.
-Similar conclusions as before can be drawn here that among the three age groups, $18-29$ years is the one where there is very high difference in the height of the two types of bars.
-The highest value of CLW bias shown in dotted line, is $0.22$, which is quite high as compared to those values of ABS in black bars.
-Thus, we conclude that improving representativeness does not improve estimates from opt-in surveys.
+To understand the impact of IPW method on selection bias improvement at a more granular level, we calculate the {squared} difference of estimators ($\hat{\mu}_{CLW}$ and $\hat{\mu}_{{cal}}$) from benchmark values at $3$ subgroup levels of age for $12$ questions.
+In this section, we discuss the squared difference results for surveys $O_3$ and $P_3$ only, as in the next section we will use the other surveys ($O_1$, $O_2$ and $P_1$, $P_2$) to construct an estimator of bias.
+Hereon, we use superscripts on estimators to denote the source sample, such as $P_1,P_2,P_3$ or $O_1,O_2,O_3$.
+In Figure \ref{fig:ABS_CLW}, light blue bars denote squared differences for $\hat{\mu}_{CLW}^{O_3}$ and black bars denote the same for $\hat{\mu}_{{cal}}^{P_3}$.
+We mark the highest value of blue bars for each age group in dotted line.
+The squared difference values in this figure and the rest of the figures in Section \ref{sec_analysis} are scaled to $10^3$, for ease of visualization.
+Similar conclusions as before can be drawn here -- among the three age groups, group $18-29$ years displays the highest difference between heights of the two types of bars.
+We observe from the figure that the highest value of squared difference for $\hat{\mu}_{CLW}^{O_3}$ is $49.473$ in the age group $18-29$ years. {This value comes from Question 9 regarding Food Stamps.
+Bias is often significant in questions that are sensitive, subjective, or challenging to answer due to ambiguous definitions of concepts or reliance on the respondent's memory.
+Based on these criteria, estimates for Question 9 are more likely to have high squared differences from benchmark values.
+Overall, we see that the blue bars are quite high, compared to the black bars.} Thus, we conclude that improving representativeness alone does not improve estimates from opt-in surveys.